qcif-training/StatisticalComparisonsInfectiousDiseases/_episodes/05-Continuous-Variable.md

 groups - a two sample test.
 Specifically, we will investigate whether there is a statistically-significant difference between the distribution of that variable between the two groups.
-As an example, we will test whether male patients in our gallstones study are taller than female patients.
+As an example, we will test whether male patients in our tuberculosis study are taller than female patients.

 > ## Discussion
 >